 Microsoft Calling Plans

-MS Calling Plans are offered by Microsoft and allow business to include phone numbers and a bundle of minutes to their Microsoft 365 plans.
+MS Calling Plans are offered by Microsoft and allow businesses to include phone numbers and a bundle of minutes to their Microsoft 365 plans.
 This native solution is acquired on a per-user license and maintained directly by Microsoft without an additional PSTN carriers.
+There are a number of restrictions associated with the use of Calling Plans, including geographic coverage and limited PBX functionalities and feature capabilities

 - Domestic Calling Plan: Licensed users can call out to numbers located in the country/region where they are assigned in Microsoft 365 or Office 365.